dshe/StringEnums/README.md

 - tested

 #### Core
-Implement the following pattern to define StringEnum constants.
+Implement the pattern used in the example below to define StringEnum constants.
 Each constant is associated with one or more unique strings.
 ```csharp
 public sealed class SecurityType : StringEnum<SecurityType>
 {